wrasdf/ops-kube-crossplane-terraform/README.md

   - k describe ...

 - How to delete workspace -> ok
-  - AWS resources wil be delete as well
+  - AWS resources wil be deleted as well
   - Notes:
     - Need to remove `finalizer` in workspace first

 - How to delete Composition `Claim` -> ok
-  - Workspace will be delete
+  - Workspace will be deleted
-  - AWS resources wil be delete as well
+  - AWS resources wil be deleted as well

 ### Issus